Storie/StorieCloudSDK/README.md

 ### **Transform Video**:

 Storie Cloud supports multiple transformation tools for your videos.
-We provide conversion to a high-performance, adaptive-bitrate video stream (HLS & MPEG-DASH), or animated GIFs or video manipulation, all from our developer console.
+We provide conversion to a high-performance, *adaptive-bitrate video stream* (HLS & MPEG-DASH), or *animated GIFs* or video manipulation, all from our developer console.
 Take control of your videos, ready for analysis, distribution and storage.

 ### **Analyze Video**:

 Extract keywords, locations, text and trademarks.
 Recognize faces, emotions and demographics.
 StorieCloud provides a powerful and highly accurate set of video analysis tools.
+Use our safe search analysis tool to notify you of explicit content.

 ### **Distribute Video**: